kkrull/marmot/doc/decisions.md

 ## 00: Starting conditions

-With a growing network of Git repositories that are hosted in a variety of locations, I am finding it more and more difficult to find something I remember doing years ago.
-I often find myself wanting to run `git grep` on several repositories at once.
-After seeing how tagging Markdown documents in Obsidian Notes helped me to organize information, I wondered if something similar could be done for Git repositories.
+With a growing network of Git repositories that are hosted in a variety of locations, I often find myself wanting to run `git grep` on several repositories at once.

-Could I come up with a way to arbitrarily group, query, and operate upon several repositories at once?
-I'll call this a "category" for now, each of which can have 1 or more "sub-categories".
+Could there be a way to arbitrarily group, query, and operate upon several repositories at once?
 For example, a `language` category might have sub-categories like `java` and `typescript`, or a `project` category might have sub-categories for each project you have worked on.

-Could I find a way to build my own logical structure of somebody else's code and find a way to cope with their sprawling architecture, without having to talk them into condensing their code into multi-repos?
+Could there be a way to build my own logical structure of somebody else's code, without having to talk them into condensing their code into a multi-repo?
+Could that help manage disjointed code?

-Building my own meta repo could help, but I would need a tool to maintain it.
+Building a meta repo could help, but I would need a tool to maintain it.
 Let's call it the Meta Repo Management Tool, or "marmot" for short.

+### Decisions

+- Create a tool that tags Git repositories with categories and sub-categories and lets me run. shell commands for a category of repositories as if they are all part of a single unit.
+- Store meta data about categories externally, instead of in the Git repositories themselves.

-## 01: Use widely-available linux tools
+## 01: Target Z Shell

 Implement marmot in *nix tools that are widely-available on the platforms I use - e.g. MacOS, Linux, and Windows Subsystem for Linux.
-Writing it in ZShell and using readily-available packages should make it easy to try new ideas on all these platforms, without much porting or re-building.
-Plus I have been tinkering with a lot of these ideas on the command-line already, so they won't need much translation to put them into a script.

-Since we're doing scripting, organize it into command-based scripts like Git to keep the size and scope of responsibility of each file manageable.
+Writing it in Z Shell can make it easier to try new ideas, while avoiding the need to port or re-build for other platforms.
+Breaking the scripts up into commands and sub-commands (ala Git) can help keep the size of each script manageable.

+### Decisions

+- marmot is a program with a command line interface, using a Git-like command/sub-command style.
+- Write marmot with Z Shell scripts.
+- Delegate to tools from commonly-available packages in MacOS and Linux.

 ## 02: Store metadata in JSON files

-If marmot is going to build a neural network of information about Git repositories, it will need to be extendible.
-It would also be helpful to have something that's in plain text, in case I need to make some sort of change to metadata that marmot doesn't support yet.
-Storing JSON files in the Meta Repo's directory should satisfy both, while also offering the ability to version control (e.g. roll back mistakes) the metadata itself.

-If the Meta Repo itself is also a Git repository, that might make it convenient to clone the Meta Repo when I move to another machine.
-Otherwise I would have to create it all over again, likely with a different set of Git repositories, and then it's not really a Meta Repo anymore.

-Try using standard tools like `jq` and `jo` for working with JSON files, so I don't have to do any parsing myself (or resort to another language, just to get access to a JSON library).
+I don't know exactly what kind of meta data marmot will need to store about Git repositories, aside from categories and paths to repositories.
+Storing this data in JSON files can make it possible to extend with new fields, fix by hand when necessary, and query with tools like `jq`.

+Categorizations are other meta data may grow over time, as I learn more about the Git repositories I am using.
+Maybe it might even grow into some sort of neural network of Git repositories?
+Storing the Meta Repo's contents in a separate Git repository would make it possible to track changes, roll back, or even share with teammates.

+### Decisions

+- Store meta data in JSON files.
+- Use tools like `jq` and `jo` to query and construct JSON data from marmot.
+- Store meta data in its own Git repository.

-## 03: Structure of the Meta Repo
+## 03: Directory Structure in the Meta Repo

-The Meta Repo is an organized network of symlinks to the underlying Git repositories.
-It's kind of like how Node Version Manager and `rbenv` build symlinks to whichever version of `node` or `ruby` are configured for your project.

-First, put all Git repositories within reach in one place like `~/git/`.
-Sub-divide that directory by host name to avoid name collisions, much like `go get` does with Golang 1.x.
-Git repositories therefore exist at `~/git/:host/:repository/`.

-Next, build a secondary structure at `~/meta/` that has sub-directories for each category and symlinks for each repository belonging to a category.
-This results in a path `~/meta/:category/[:sub-category/]:repository/`, where `:repository` is a symlink back to wherever the Git repository is actually stored in `~/git/:host/`.

-Using directories for categories should make it possible to scope command-line tools to the repositories in the same category (e.g. `find ~/meta/... -exec ...`), while also making it possible to open up editors on all related repositories at the same time.

-Using symlinks allows for a tag-like system where each repository can be tagged or categorized 0..n ways without duplicating data.
-For example, `~/meta/lang/java/greeter-java/` and `~/meta/kata/greeter/greeter-java/` could both point to the same repository located at `~/git/:host/greeter-java/`.
+Sometimes I need to search in several Git repositories that use the same programming language.
+Other times, I do full-stack development in all the languages used for a product.
+Each repository can be in more than 1 category, so there is no, single directory structure that works in every case.
+Creating a directory structure of categories that link back to the Git repositories can help manage this complexity.
+Version managers for Node.js and Ruby come to mind, as sources of inspiration.

+Git repositories still have to be cloned somewhere, though.
+The host/repository structure of Golang (e.g. `go get ...`) comes to mind, as a way to avoid name collisions.

+### Decisions

+- Clone Git repositories in a common location, separated by host - e.g. `$HOME/git/:host/:name`.
+- Create directories in the Meta Repo for each (sub-)category - e.g.
+  `$HOME/meta/:category[/:sub-category]`.
+- Create symbolic links in (sub-)category directories that link to the underlying Git repositories.

-## 04: Versioning
+## 04: Use Semantic Versioning

-Use a semantic versioning system with fairly objective criteria, to avoid prolonged deliberation over what changes merit what kind of version bump:
+Use a semantic versioning system with fairly objective criteria, to avoid prolonged deliberation over what changes merit what kind of version bump.

+### Decisions

 - Major version: Increment from 0.x to 1.x when there are enough features to be useful.
 - Minor version: Increment when adding a new feature (e.g. a command or sub-command).
 - Patch version: Increment when refactoring to prepare for another feature.

-## 05: Apply Single Responsibility Principle
+## 05: Apply Single Responsibility Principle to scripts

-This code is getting more complex, and this is leading to duplication of concepts and algorithms.
+Scripts are getting more complex, leading to duplication of concepts and algorithms.
+Applying the Single Responsibility Principle (SRP) can help manage complexity and avoid unnecessary duplication.
-For example, knowledge about the structure of the config file and algorithms for how to find it.
-It's a good time to try co-locating sources that have the same reason to change; e.g. the Single Responsibility Principle.

-In my experience, focusing on the Single Responsibility Principle often has the effect of driving adoption of the other SOLID principles.
-For example, gathering together code that has the same reason to change tends to accomplish much of the work needed to adhere to the Open-Closed Principle.
-All that aside, the primary focus of this decision is the adopt the SRP.

-The Single Responsibility Principle is implemented here, as follows.

-### Conventions for shared code
+This may drive adoption of other SOLID principles, as well.

+### Decisions

+#### Function structure

 - Write shared code as functions, using a functional style (e.g. command-query separation).
 - Commands: Make separate functions for separate side-effects.